dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 {% instruction 'Initialize the routing' %}

-To initialize the routing, set the registry as a property on the projector.
+To initialize the routing, pass the registry to the renderer's `mount` function.

-{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:36 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:12 %}

 Next, we will create `outlets` to control when our widgets are displayed.